UltraToon/void-guide/readme.md

     export SDL_VIDEODRIVER="wayland"
     <------------------------------------->

- 10. **OPTIONAL** Install DWL with [dependencies](https://codeberg.org/dwl/dwl#building-dwl)
+9. Install DWL with [dependencies](https://codeberg.org/dwl/dwl#building-dwl) **also get fcft w devel**
     - Make sure to install from the releases page
     - Install respective development versions
     - If you get a wlroots warning, you need to install strictly that version of wlroots
- 10B. **OPTIONAL** Setup this SH starting script
+10. Setup this SH starting script
 ```
 [~/startdwl]
 #!/bin/sh